 - Graham, A. C., 1967, “The Background of the Mencian Theory of Human Nature,” Tsing Hua Journal of Chinese Studies, 6: 215–71.
-Reprinted in Idem, Studies in Chinese Philosophy and Philosophical Literature, Albany: State University of New York Press, 1990, pp. 7–66.
+Reprinted in idem, Studies in Chinese Philosophy and Philosophical Literature, Albany: State University of New York Press, 1990, pp. 7–66.

 - Graham, A. C., 1989, Disputers of the Tao: Philosophical Argument in Ancient China, La Salle, Illinois: Open Court.

-- Lau, D. C. (trans.), 1970, Mencius, London: Penguin.
+- Lau, D. C. (trans.), 1970, Mencius, New York: Penguin.

 - Legge, James (trans.), 1895, The Works of Mencius, 2nd edition, Oxford: Clarendon Press.